Retro Finance

 Following the discussion phase, the proposal enters the voting stage. $RETRO token holders can cast their votes on-chain to express their support or opposition to the proposal.
 The voting mechanism is typically based on a simple majority or other predefined voting rules, depending on the protocol’s governance design.

 If a proposal receives enough support, it is deemed successful, and the protocol’s developers or core team will implement the changes as outlined in the proposal.
-This could involve deploying new Smart Contracts, updating parameters, integrating new features, or making adjustments to the platform’s functionality.
+This could involve deploying new smart contracts, updating parameters, integrating new features, or making adjustments to the platform’s functionality.

 Participating in governance can also be incentivized through governance rewards.
 Retro Finance may allocate a portion of the protocol’s revenue or token emissions to reward active governance participants.
 This encourages more stakeholders to engage in the decision-making process and ensures a vibrant and active governance community.